Jeremy Molitor

-Jeremy Molitor is a Canadian former boxer and Commonwealth Games gold medalist, currently on parole for second-degree murder.
+Jeremy Molitor is a former boxer and Commonwealth Games gold medalist, he is currently on parole for second-degree murder.

 Boxing career

 Molitor and his younger brother Steve were known as the "Bruise Brothers", as they rose from Sarnia's gyms to the top of Canada's amateur boxing ranks in the late 1990s.
 Both siblings were educated at Northern Collegiate Institute and Vocational School (NCIVS).
 A former nine-time national amateur champion, Molitor gained attention at the 1998 Commonwealth Games held at Kuala Lumpur.
 There, he won the Welterweight (67 kg) title, defeating Absolom Okoth of Kenya 14–9 to claim the gold medal.
 He dropped the puck for an OHL game between the Sarnia Sting and Kitchener Rangers held in Sarnia, and had some minor sponsorship deals.

 Molitor failed to qualify for the 2000 Summer Olympics due to suffering a broken hand three days before the Sydney 2000 team trials.
 His career declined as he battled addictions to cocaine and alcohol and failed to maintain his former training regime.
 He tried moving to Toronto for several months to train with his up-and-coming brother, but his personal problems continued.

 His younger brother Steve Molitor is a former professional boxer, who held the International Boxing Federation light featherweight championship.